aaronparker/evergreen/docs/api.md

 Full documentation for the API is available here: [evergreen-api](https://app.swaggerhub.com/apis/stealthpuppy/evergreen-api/1.0.0); however, if you're familiar with `Get-EvergreenApp` in the Evergreen module, the API should be easy to use.

 Data that is returned by the Evergreen API can be viewed at the [Evergreen App Tracker](https://stealthpuppy.com/apptracker/).

-!!! attention "Attention"
-    Support for the Evergreen API is provided as a best effort.
-The API is currently provided by the free tier of Cloudflare Workers which provides up to 100,000 requests per day.
-If you encounter issues or would prefer to ensure data is only sourced from the application vendor, use `Get-EvergreenApp`.

 ## Usage